volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Things that should be noted.
 So why don't we generate this report automatically?
 Since we use GitHub for our projects, we have access to developer activity.
-And since we have access to the activity, we can utilize that information.
+And since we have access to the activity, we can utilize that information to build a report.

-However, all this activity is usually poorly formatted since we don't have any rigid conventions for commits, issues, and pull request formatting.
+However, all this activity is usually poorly formatted: we don't have any rigid conventions for commits, issues, and pull request formatting.
-Moreover, if this formatting existed, it could differ between projects.
+Moreover, if this formatting existed, it might differ between projects.
-To be honest, we don't want to invent these rigid rules, restrictions, and style guidelines.
+And, to be honest, we don't want to invent these rigid rules, restrictions, and style guidelines.
 It's boring.
 We have AI that will extract and format all these parts of the report for us.
-Great, we have a suitable task.

-## I'm lazy.
-Can you generate it for me?
+## Can you generate it for me?

-I'm lazy and I don't have much time on writing a large script or an application to perform this task.
+I don't have much time on writing a complex script or an application to perform this task.
+I just don't have time on it.
-So the first attempt to generate a report was the most straightforward.
+So the first attempt to generate a report is the most straightforward.
+We will delegate all the work to AI.
 For the first part I also decided to concentrate on the "Last Week Achievements" part only.
 All the rest parst I left empty.
 We need only merged PRs for it.
 So I got GitHub API, retrieved banch of my closed Pull Requests for the previous week and